marctc/opentelemetry-collector-contrib/connector/exceptionsconnector/README.md

 ## Examples

-The following is a simple example usage of the `exceptionmetrics` connector.
+The following is a simple example usage of the `exceptions` connector.

 For configuration examples on other use cases, please refer to [More Examples](#more-examples).

-The full list of settings exposed for this connector are documented [here](../../connector/exceptionmetrics/config.go).
+The full list of settings exposed for this connector are documented [here](../../connector/exceptionsconnector/config.go).

 ```yaml